Gal-Amar/advanced-shell/README.md

-# advanced-shell
+# Advanced-Shell
-Custom shell built on top of Linux shell.
-New shell supported all existing commands that exist in Linux shell and adds additional commands:

-Creating an exam file and solution file, enables to solve the exam, checks the answers and calculate the grade.
+This custom shell, developed in C, extends the functionality of the Linux shell by incorporating additional features.
+The primary goal is to support all existing Linux shell commands while introducing new capabilities.

+Key Features:
+Extended Command Set:

+The shell seamlessly supports all standard Linux shell commands, ensuring compatibility with existing workflows.
+Exam Management:

+Introduces new commands for creating exam files and solution files.
+Enables users to solve exams within the shell environment.
+Automated Grading System:

+Facilitates checking of answers and automates the calculation of grades.